jecisc/SymbolResolver/resources/docs/UserDocumentation.md

 Some suggar is provided to manage most of the cases:
 - `#useCurrentEntity:during:` allow to set the current entity for the execution of a block
 - `#withCurrentEntityDo:` execute a block taking the current entity as a parameter.
 In case there is no entity in the scopes, do nothing
+- `#currentEntity` gets the first current entity of the scope stack
 - `#currentEntityOfType:` gets the first current entity of a given type